 I had to stop at one point and laugh as I said out loud to him, “See honey, you stick around long enough you get to win every argument!”
 At the end of this sentence came a profound sadness.
 I like to think that he had some say in his death so that I can rail a little more but he didn’t.
 He had talked about just ‘getting through this’ so he could ‘get back to his life’ and that ‘this was the thing that was his wake up call’ and he was ‘going to make changes.’
 He was ‘going to take time off work and spend more time with his family.’
 It was too late.
 It is still heartbreaking.

 Finally, I finished painting and it is sooooooo beautiful!
+(I know, beauty in the eye of the beholder and all that but I really do like it!)
 It is light and fresh and pretty.
 Even Audrey approves.

 The rug, I swapped the old one with my sister in law.
 Free of charge!
 But most of the other elements of the room we had before.
 The Sofa, coffee table, Chinese Camphor chest, and almost all of the accessories were already in the house.
 I did my best to edit and curate .

-The Dark wood dining table that belonged to his family while he was growing up looks so spectacular with the light wood floors and grey walls.
+I’m really happy with how the dark wood dining table that belonged to his family while he was growing up looks with the light wood floors and grey walls.
 Last year, I obsessed about finding a light fixture to replace the one that came with the house.
 Yes, it would have been super easy had I $10,000.00 to toss around, but I didn’t and I snagged the one I wanted on sale at a ridiculously great price.

 I found the Austin Production Inc. sculpture and the Lucite candle holders on sale at Value Village at astonishing prices!
 The sculpture… $1.99!